-If Shian is your landlord, the best way to order your non-gas repair is by using the MyTenancy portal at shian.mytenancy.co.uk - Odu-Dua will upgrade its website to offer a similar service in future.
+The best way to order your non-gas repair is by using the MyTenancy portal at shian.mytenancy.co.uk

-You can also send your landlord email at any time, or write to our offices.
+You can also send email at any time, or write to our offices.
 We will process your repair order during office hours.